nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-1.md

 its forums.

 That said, let's examine how we might hypothetically go about such a task.
+Part 1 (this post) lays the foundation for the scraper and its design.
+Parts 2 and 3 take a deep dive into the codebase to see how it works in practice.

 <span id="forum_structure" />
 # Forum structure and SQL database schema